Wellnhopterus: "Javelinadactylus"

-Back in July 2021, the genus and type species "Javelinadactylus sagebieli" had been named and described by Brazilian paleontologist Hebert Campos based only on specimen TMM 42489-2.
-The neck vertebrae (specimens TMM 42489-2.3 to 2.7) were not considered to be part of the holotype in this paper.
+Back in July 2021, the genus and type species "Javelinadactylus sagebieli" had been named and described by Brazilian paleontologist Hebert Campos based only on specimen TxVP 42489-2.
+The neck vertebrae (specimens TxVP 42489-2.3 to 2.7) were not considered to be part of the holotype in this paper.
 The generic name Javelinadactylus is a combination of the Javelina Formation, in reference to its origin there, with the Ancient Greek word δάκτυλος (daktylos, meaning "finger"), a usual suffix in the names of pterosaurs.
 The specific name sagebieli honors James Sagebiel, head of the vertebrate fossils collection of the University of Texas.
 It was the second pterosaur species named from the latest Cretaceous of Texas, after Quetzalcoatlus.
 Campos had assigned it to the subfamily Thalassodrominae within Tapejaridae, which would make "Javelinadactylus" the first known tapejarid from North America and would extend the range of the group to the Maastrichtian.
 However, in July 2022, Campos' paper was retracted due to the following reasons:

 "The editors have retracted this article, because the author did not have the ownership of the data reported.
 This was confirmed by the University of Texas at Austin.
-In addition, this article described a new species that was based on photographs of specimen TMM 42489-2.
+In addition, this article described a new species that was based on photographs of specimen TxVP 42489-2.
 This specimen has been described and named, as Wellnhopterus brevirostris, gen. et sp. nov., in a different article that was submitted for publication prior to the submission of this article, and itself was part of a larger study.
 Hebert Bruno Nascimento Campos agrees to this retraction.
 The online version of this article contains the full text of the retracted article as Supplementary Information."